English Wine Week

 Wines are most often damaged by extreme fluctuations in temperature or movement.

-The correct temperature ensures the wine’s flavour and balance remains.
+The correct temperature ensures the wine’s flavor and balance remains.
 Different temperatures can affect the wine by either aging it prematurely or it may be ruined by its storage conditions.

 Ideal storage temperatures: